WeMakeDevs/commclassroomOP/README.md

-# Community Classroom is OP
+#Community Classroom is OP

-- This is Shubham Meher, Newer to this community
+- Shubham Meher, Newer to this community
-- Min and Rin are Branches here
-- finds the Community Classroom initiative really great!
 - Min is not available as of now